📞 Call for Free Quote — (407) 922-9857

 We're a local, owner-operated Central Florida company established in 2022 — not a national franchise.
 We know what Orlando's sun and summer downpours do to a paver driveway or pool deck, and we seal for those conditions, not a brochure.

-We seal concrete and brick pavers, clay brick, travertine, and natural stone, and we match the sealer and the pressure to the surface.
+We seal concrete pavers, brick, travertine, and natural stone, and we match both the sealer and the pressure to the surface.
 Softer stone like travertine gets lower pressure and a penetrating sealer — never a glossy film that can peel.

 What Makes Us Different:

-• We re-sand every joint before sealing — no sealing over washed-out gaps
+• We re-sand every joint before sealing — plenty of crews seal right over washed-out gaps

-• We treat efflorescence before it gets locked in under the sealer
+• We neutralize efflorescence first, so it never gets locked in under the sealer

-• We match the sealer to your paver type — concrete, brick, or natural stone
+• We match the sealer to your surface — concrete, brick, and travertine each need a different product

-• We help you choose matte vs. wet-look before we ever open a bucket
+• We help you pick matte vs. wet-look before we ever open a bucket

 We also offer driveway & concrete cleaning in Orlando, pool deck cleaning, and house washing across Central Florida.